VW Golf II

 I’m not a SUV guy, but this is a good car.
 It is very spacious, there’s lots of leg room in the back with the bench all the way backwards.
 The engine has enough power and the DSG is very smooth.
 That this car still has a four-cylinder engine instead of the three-cylinder ones that are now so common in this displacement range is a big plus for me.
 Fuel efficiency is actually quite Ok – around 7l/100km with highway use, going up to 10l/100km when driving short distances only.
 Given the size and weight it’s Ok in my opinion – I got similar fuel consumption with my Golf II, which had half the power and was 700kg lighter.

 This version still has the physical controls instead of the stupid touch-only controls that VW introduced with the Golf VIII and the Tiguan II facelift.
 Combined with the lightweight power steering, usable adaptive cruise control, and a decent navigation system with wired CarPlay, this is a very decent car for daily use.
-The only downside is a passenger-side front seat that is considerably less comfortable than the driver’s seat.
-It hasn’t let us down yet and I’m considering extending the lease contract for a sixth year.
+It hasn’t let us down yet and I’ve extended the lease contract for a sixth year.

 Mercedes-Benz E280 (W211)